Skip to Content

 Providing Skilled Legal Representation for BUI Charges in Hennepin County

-There is perhaps no other crime that Minnesotans are more susceptible to than boating while intoxicated (BWI).
-With some of the world's cleanest and most picturesque lakes, it's only natural residents and visitors alike would seek to enjoy the water whenever summer rolls around.
+There is perhaps no other crime that Minnesotans are more susceptible to than boating while intoxicated (BWI) or boating under the influence (BUI).
+With some of the world's cleanest and most picturesque lakes, it's only natural that residents and visitors alike would seek to enjoy the water whenever summer rolls around.
 Unfortunately, this also means the potential for BWI arrests is at an all-time high this time of the year.
+If you or someone you love was recently arrested and charged, the absolute best thing you can do in this situation is to get in touch with a boating under the influence attorney in Minneapolis from our firm as soon as possible.

-If you or someone you love was recently arrested and charged, the absolute best thing you can do in this situation is to get in touch with a Minneapolis BUI lawyer from our firm as soon as possible.
 Doing so can help ensure that your best interests and rights are secure throughout the process and potentially work to clear your name or avoid the more severe penalties associated with these charges.
 Engaging a knowledgeable attorney early in your BWI circumstances allows for a more thorough investigation of the arrest details and any procedural missteps by law enforcement.
 Effective legal representation may also aid in negotiating alternative resolutions that could minimize the impact on your life.

 Understanding BWI Laws in Minneapolis